Table of Contents:

 After your annual checkup, most doctors will want to see you once a year.
 You will receive prescription refills and have routine blood work performed at each of these annual visits.
 The blood work ensures you are not nutrient deficient.

 A week or two prior surgery your surgeon or dietitian will ask that you start a pre-op diet.
 The pre-op diet for gastric bypass typically looks like this:

 - 5 to 7 liquid meal replacement shakes per day.
 High protein, low carb shakes are recommended.
-Bariatric Advantage’s meal replacement shakes are popular.
+The Baritastic Store has a number of popular meal replacement shakes.

 - 64 to 96 ounces of water per day.
 Use the Bariatric Surgery App to track this.

 - Some surgeons may allow a small portion of vegetables daily.

 The goal of the pre-op diet is to shrink the size of your liver so it’s easier for your surgeon to access your stomach during surgery.
 The pre-op diet is tough but important.
 You will be hungry, dizzy, and moody for the first couple of days.
 By day three you should start to feel better as your body starts to burn fat instead of carbs as your primary energy source.

 A strict diet must now be followed for several reasons.
 Your stomach is now much smaller and recovering.
 Your intestines have been cut and re-routed.
 There are staples in both of these areas holding the tissue together.
 It’s important to not put any undue stress on this tissue while it’s healing.
 Large meals, fibrous food, carbonated beverages can lead to a staple line leak.
 Do not risk a serious complication.
 Follow your post-op diet!